charlottecrevier/how-to/docs/pystac-into-xarray.md

 This is a third party library based on Xarray, but not listed under the Xarray documentation.

-The following code examples uses the odc-stac library.
-To install odc-stac see [odc-stac installation].
 ``` sh
 --8<-- "how-to-guides/odc-stac-requirements.txt"
 ```
+To install odc-stac see [odc-stac installation].
 <!-- START: Read with odc-stac -->
 ::: how-to-guides.odc-stac-example
     options: